5 Reasons Why Australia’s Kimberley Region Is a Can’t-Miss Travel Destination

 1. The Unique Geology Represents More Than 2 Billion Years of the Earth’s History

-To visit the Kimberley is to visit some of the oldest landscapes on Earth: The Precambrian rocks that make up the Kimberley Plateau are more than two billion years old, while an ancient barrier reef system, a remnant of the Devonian period 350 million years ago, towers high over Geikie Gorge, Tunnel Creek and Windjana Gorge National Parks.
+To visit Australia’s Kimberley is to visit some of the oldest landscapes on Earth: The Precambrian rocks that make up the Kimberley Plateau are more than two billion years old, while an ancient barrier reef system, a remnant of the Devonian period 350 million years ago, towers high over Geikie Gorge, Tunnel Creek and Windjana Gorge National Parks.
 Dinosaur lovers can view ancient footprints left behind more than 130 million years ago at Gantheaume Point in Broome, which can only be seen when tides are extremely low.

 Purnululu National Park, often referred to as the Bungle Bungles, is home to uniquely striped mounds that resemble beehives.
 It’s an almost mythical site that was well-known to local Aboriginal people long before it was accidentally “discovered” in 1983 by a documentary film crew.
 Accessible only by four-wheel-drive vehicle—you’ll have to tackle an unsealed, zig-zagging 53-kilometer section of road once you turn off National Highway 1—the park provides a beautiful respite from the real world, with scenic walks through Echidna Chasm, Piccaninny Creek and Cathedral Gorge, among other hikes you can take through the spectacular, otherworldly scenery.
 Adventurous types can view it all from above via helicopter.